Userscapes: The Ambiguous Agent in a Computational Paradigm by Genevieve Costello

 The zine’s theme comes from myth of Arachne, an origin story for the spider described in Ovid’s The Metamorphoses (Latin: Metamorphoseon libri, “Books of Transformations,” 8 AD).
 Arachne (Greek: ἀράχνη) was a weaver who was challenged by the goddess Pallas Minerva (Greek: Athena, Ἀθηνᾶ) to a weaving contest.
 Her story represents the theme of humans holding contests with the gods.
 Although there are other accounts, in Ovid’s story, Arachne fatally lost, despite the goodness of her craft and the beauty of the garment she produced.
 As a sort of lenient curse for thinking she could beat Pallas Minerva, Arachne and all of her offspring were transformed into spiders, allowing them to keep weaving while no longer enjoying human pleasures.

 - Bk VI:103–128 Arachne weaves hers in reply

 - Bk VI:129–145 Arachne is turned into a spider

 The symbolic relationship of a spider to the internet could be interpreted in many ways.

 The zine’s thematics of gender, labor, and technology focus this project on explorations of the landscape upon which ideas of self, society, public, community, and craft, are constructed online today, using the myth of the spider as a starting point.
 Contributions reflect writer’s interpretations of the theme.

-Contact: arachnezine at gmail dot com for content inquiries.
+Contact: info at arachne dot cc for content inquiries.